 Lake Scenario TP (μg/L)

-Four Mile Bay Modelled Background TP IF (μg/L) 5.18
+Four Mile Bay Modelled Background TP {IF} (μg/L) 5.18

 PWQO of Background + 50% (μg/L) 7.77

 Minimum MWQO (μg/L) 7.00

-Existing Modelled TP IF (μg/L) 6.25
+Existing Modelled TP {IF} (μg/L) 6.25

-Trout Lake (Main Basin) Modelled Background TP IF (μg/L) 3.76
+Trout Lake (Main Basin) Modelled Background TP {IF} (μg/L) 3.76

 PWQO of Background + 50% (μg/L) 5.64

-Existing Modelled TP IF (μg/L) 4.84
+Existing Modelled TP {IF} (μg/L) 4.84

 Additional capacity for development on Trout Lake was calculated assuming sewage treatment in future on-site septic systems achieves 86% retention of septic-related TP as was noted in local monitoring and was applied to existing development.
 All future development was also assumed to be permanent occupancy.
-Two development scenarios, 1) the build out of existing vacant lots of record, and 2) the build out of existing vacant lots of record + the conversion of all seasonal residences to permanent use, were used to model future TP concentrations in Four Mile Bay and Trout Lake - Main Basin (Table 9).
+Three development scenarios, 1) the build out of existing vacant lots of record, and 2) the build out of existing vacant lots of record + the conversion of all seasonal residences to permanent use, and 3) the build out of existing vacant lots of record + the conversion of all seasonal residences to permanent use + development of 20% of the remaining capacity (i.e. 20 lots on Four Mile Bay or inflowing streams and 83 lots on Trout Lake Main Basin or inflowing stream) were used to model future TP concentrations in Four Mile Bay and Trout Lake - Main Basin (Table 9).

 The build out of vacant lots of record on Four Mile Lake (west), Four Mile Lake (east) and Four Mile Bay were included in the assessment of Four Mile Bay since it is theoretically the downstream receiving waterbody.
-The build out of existing vacant lots of record increased TP from 6.25 $\mu$ g/L to 6.44 $\mu$ g/L, which is less than the MWQO of 7 $\mu$ g/L (Table 9).
-Development of vacant lots plus conversion of seasonal residences to permanent use resulted in a TP concentration of 6.63 $\mu$ g/L in Four Mile Bay.
+The build out of existing vacant lots of record increased TP from 6.25 μ g/L to 6.44 μ g/L, which is less than the MWQO of 7 μ g/L (Table 9).
+Development of vacant lots plus conversion of seasonal residences to permanent use resulted in a TP concentration of 6.63 μ g/L in Four Mile Bay.

-The build out of vacant lots of record on Trout Lake (main basin), as well as upstream lakes, increased TP concentration from 4.79 $\mu$ g/L to 5.03 $\mu$ g/L (Table 9).
-Development of vacant lots of record plus conversion of seasonal residences to permanent use resulted in a TP concentration of 5.13 $\mu$ g/L. All development scenarios resulted in modelled TP concentrations that were less than the respective PWQO.
+The build out of vacant lots of record on Trout Lake (main basin), as well as upstream lakes, increased TP concentration from 4.79 μg/L to 5.03 μg/L (Table 9).
+Development of vacant lots of record plus conversion of seasonal residences to permanent use resulted in a TP concentration of 5.13 μ g/L. All development scenarios resulted in modelled TP concentrations that were less than the respective PWQO.